-- Stations along the St. Lawrence River should have highest priority.
+- First priority: stations along the St. Lawrence River.
 The shipping industry is demanding an enhanced capability for real-time three-dimensional navigation in the St. Lawrence River.
-We contend that establishing an reference ellipsoidal vertical-reference surface is an important component to achieving real-time three-dimensional navigation. - Stations in areas for which ENC databases have already, or will soon be prepared.
-If the concept of a seamless ENC vertical-reference surface is accepted by the CHS, the earlier it is implemented, the fewer difficulties may occur at conversion. - Chart Datum stations which have never been tied into a vertical network, and which therefore supply only local "floating" Chart Datums - Chart Datum stations for which there are known problems concerning the Chart Datum values attached to them.
+We contend that establishing a reference ellipsoidal vertical-reference surface is an important component to achieving real-time three-dimensional navigation. - Second priority: stations in areas for which ENC databases have already, or will soon be prepared.
+If the concept of a seamless ENC vertical-reference surface is accepted by the CHS, the earlier it is implemented, the fewer difficulties may occur at conversion. - Third priority: Chart Datum stations which have never been tied into a vertical network, and which therefore supply only local "floating" Chart Datums.

+• Fourth priority: Chart Datum stations for which there are known problems concerning the Chart Datum values attached to them.

-The cost of the GPS campaigns we propose will depend primarily on the transportation mode used to travel between adjacent Chart Datum points.
-Therefore the three priority classes we have established, according to the cost criterion, are
+The cost of the GPS campaigns we propose will depend primarily on the transportation mode used to travel between adjacent Chart Datum points (and on the season of the survey).
+The three priority classes we have established, according to the cost criterion, are